5 Tips to Negotiate Cell Tower Leases

 If yes, here’s 5 things to help you succeed if you plan to go to battle alone against Goliath.

-Sometimes You Should Not Encumber Your Property
+#3 Sometimes You Should Not Encumber Your Property.
+It’s Okay to say NO.

-- During negotiations, you need to walk a way from a deal to get a deal.
+- During lease negotiations, sometimes, you need to walk a way from a deal to get a deal.
 Is it worth encumbering your property for a lowball cell tower lease offer of $300 or $500 per month?
 For some folks it would be a blessing but usually it is not.
 Sometimes the best cell tower lease is the one you don’t sign.

 - Since the deck is stacked against you, it’s probably not a good idea to go into battle — negotiations — alone.

-Talk to Tower Genius.
 We can answer your cell tower lease questions.
 We have been providing cell tower coaching and lease consulting services for landlords exclusively for over 14 years, and have helped thousands cell tower landlords get the upper hand in their telecommunication lease agreements.
 The Partners of Tower Genius, Kevin and Steve have almost 50 years of wireless industry expertise.
 Call us at 888-313-9750.